 Whether you’re a seasoned event planner or this is your very first major fundraising event, walkathons can quickly become complicated without a solid understanding of the basics.
 Let’s review the fundamentals of this type of event, so you can confidently move forward with organizing your fundraiser.

 How Do You Raise Money With A Walkathon?

 One of the best parts about walkathons is that they provide a variety of fundraising opportunities.
 As the event planner, it’s up to you to determine which strategies will inspire your audience to give.

 Some of the most popular and effective ways to raise money for these events include:

 - Pledge fundraising.
 This is the foundational strategy that walkathons rely on to raise money.
 Your event participants will collect pledges for each mile or lap they walk.
 For instance, someone might pledge $25 for every mile their friend completes.
 If that person ends up walking an admirable 10 miles, their loved one will donate $250 to the organization.

 - Branded merchandise.
-From t-shirts and hats to mugs and water bottles, branded merchandise is a fantastic way to raise money for your walkathon.
+From t-shirts to mugs, branded merchandise is a fantastic way to raise money for your walkathon.
 Plus, it’s free marketing each time your buyers use or wear it publicly!
 You can offer it as a freebie in your walkathon swag bag or sell it to your participants to commemorate the great time they had.
 Bonfire’s peer-to-peer event fundraising solution enables participants to offer high-quality, branded merchandise to friends and family in order to drive donations.